-Use a knife to chop these guys up once they are cool.
+Use a knife to chop these Andes Blondies up once they are cool.
 You should get about 20 bars out of one baking dish (4×5).

-These are dense and chewy bars that have a very delicious flavor.
+These Andes Blondies are dense and chewy bars that have a very delicious flavor.

 Besides being wonderfully decadent, they also have the added bonus of giving you minty fresh breath!